 The satellite provides voice and narrowband data including LoRa and 3GPP-NTN direct to device, 5G services.

-As for the geographical coverage, EchoStar has the right to provide services in the MSS 2 GHz band with EchoStar XXI in the EU Member States and United Kingdom within Europe
+As for the geographical coverage, EchoStar has the right to provide services in the MSS 2 GHz band with EchoStar XXI in the EU Member States [BUSINESS CONFIDENTIAL] Switzerland and the United Kingdom within Europe [BUSINESS CONFIDENTIAL].